How To Talk About Your Divorce Due To Porn Use & Abuse

 I love my job.
 I want to continue doing it.
 Go to btr.org, scroll all the way down, and you’ll see the donate button at the bottom of the page.
 Again, super grateful for your patience as we optimize our services and optimize our website.

 If this podcast is helpful to you, please rate it on iTunes or the podcasting software that you use.
 We’re on Google Play, we’re on Android.
 Every single rating increases our search engine rankings and helps women who are isolated find us.

-Betrayal Trauma Recovery Club is the place to be to process what you’re going through with safe women and professionals, so we encourage everyone to sign up for Betrayal Trauma Recovery today.
+Betrayal Trauma Recovery Group is the place to be to process what you’re going through with safe women and professionals, so we encourage everyone to sign up for Betrayal Trauma Recovery today.
 Until next week, stay safe out there.